 We hope everyone has been having an amazing summer, and that all of the children are looking forward to starting a new school year!!

-Here are a few things to keep in mind, as we approach the first day of school:
+Here are a few things to keep in mind, as we approach the start of our new school year:

 - Office Hours.
-The school office will be open from 8:30 – 2:30, starting Monday, August 27th.
-Our secretaries, along with Mr. King (VP) and Mr. Menzies (Principal) will be in the school all week, preparing for a new school year and welcoming any parents/students who wish to stop by and say “hi”.
+The school office will be open from 8:30 – 2:30, starting Monday, August 26th.
+Our secretaries, along with Mme Jegues (VP) and Mr. Menzies (Principal) will be in the school all week, preparing for a new school year and welcoming any parents/students who wish to stop by and say “hi”.
 We do have some student report cards and personal items which were not picked up in June.
 If you did not receive your child’s report card in June, feel free to stop by and pick up the report card.

 - New Student Registration.
-Registration for new students will take place on Tuesday, August 28th.
+Registration for new students will take place on Tuesday, August 27th.
 When coming to register your child(ren), please bring each child’s birth certificate, BC Services Card (or equivalent provincial medical card), and a document showing your home address (eg. driver’s license, utility bill, etc.).
 Once the registration is complete, we will be more than happy to give parents and their children a tour of the school.
-If you are not able to come to the school on August 28th, please call the school and we can make alternate arrangements.
+If you are not able to come for registration on August 27th, please call the school and we can make alternate arrangements.

 - First Week of School.
-The Grade 1 – 5 students will start school on Tuesday, September 4th.
+The Grade 1 – 5 students will start school on Tuesday, September 3rd.
 When the Welcoming Bell rings at 8:02, the students will line-up at the exterior door of last year’s classroom.
 The students will spend the first day in their last year’s classrooms, so we can determine who has moved away and who has recently registered.
+On September 3rd, the students will be dismissed at 11:05 am.
 On Wednesday (maybe even Thursday), the students will be able to go to their classrooms for the year and meet their teachers.
-Kindergarten students will begin their Gradual Entry on Wednesday, September 5th.
+Kindergarten students will begin their Gradual Entry on Wednesday, September 4th.

 - School Supplies.
 Families do not need to go out and purchase school supplies for their children.
 The school has purchased school supplies for each classroom, and families are charged a School Supply Fee to cover the cost of the supplies used over the course of year.
 In preparation for the first day, students will need to have a backpack and a clean pair of indoor runners (with non-marking soles).
 To view a copy of the 2018-2019 School Fee Schedule, please click on the link below: